shashank8987/TeamUp/README.md

 ## Screenshots:

-- **Home Page provide users with a form where user can enter the roomID and username and join the pre-existing room**
+- **Home Page provide users with a form where user can enter the roomID and username to join the pre-existing room**

 ![i1](./images/p1.png)
 <br/>